-Beyond the beaches, crowds and cut-copy-paste lists, my unique Goa travel guide with surprising, incredible, responsible travel experiences across Goa.
-Updated 2020.
+Beyond the beaches, crowds and cut-copy-paste lists, my unique guide to offbeat Goa, featuring responsible travel experiences discovered over the years!

 Ever since I gave up my home to embrace a life of travel, Goa has become my ‘digital nomad refuge’ in the monsoon.

 That liberating feeling of driving a scooter along the endless rice paddies and palm-fringed interiors.
 Working out of quaint cafes with decent Wifi.
 Indulging my taste buds in authentic Goan curries and at organic cafes.
 Calling charming old Portuguese houses (and other offbeat stays in Goa) ‘home’ for a few weeks.

 This offbeat Goa, a Goa that few end up discovering, is everything I need to recharge my batteries, catch up on work and retreat into susagade (contentment) mode.